bobis1/barrel-roll/README.md

 Barrel roll is a 150g combat robot that has a 2.706693 inch long bar spinner.
 There are two options for the microcontroller of the robot.
 Right now I have a pcb designed with a RP2040 in mind.
 I also have a version of the schematic/firmware with an esp32 as the microcontroller.

 ## Why I created this
 I created barrel roll because the way I got into robotics/programming/stem in general is through watching various battlebots-like shows and videos on the internet.
 So for a long time, I wanted to create my own battle bot.
 Once I saw the Fallout event by Hack Club I decided that it would be an amazing opportunity to create something similar to what got me into this in the first place.
+My goal with barrel roll is to create a bar spinner battle bot that could compete in the 150g weight class.

 ## PCB
 ![image](assets/PCB.png)